 Manchester Airport has implemented state-of-the-art non-invasive body scanners as a result of new regulations from the UK Department of Transport.
 Passengers will be randomly selected to be screened by body scanners in a designated area.

-The scanners have been tests and pose no threat to human health, as they do not produce x-rays or ionizing radiation.
-Additionally, the scanners do not produce an image of the human body, so travelers’ privacy remains intact.
+The scanners have been tests and pose no threat to human health, as they do not produce x-rays or ionising radiation.
+Additionally, the scanners do not produce an image of the human body, so travellers’ privacy remains intact.

 Manchester Airport Parking